-We carried out 1,927 fire safety audits between April 2022 and March 2023, 85% of which were completed by our operational crews.
+We carried out 2,120 fire safety audits between April 2021 and March 2022, 85% of which were completed by our operational crews.
 We continue to invest resources to protect businesses and are confident that the inspection programme has returned to pre-pandemic levels.

-515 business regulation consultations took place during the same period, while we also reviewed 192 licensing applications.
+442 business regulation consultations took place during the same period, while we also reviewed 178 licensing applications.

-Our continued heavy investment in Business Fire Safety has paid dividends and we are proud to be amongst the highest performing FRS for the delivery of fire safety audits per 100 business premises, with HMICFRS noting that we undertook almost four times the England rate for fire safety audits per 100 known premises (6.1 audits per 100 known premises compared to the England rate of 1.7).
-This has resulted in a continued decrease in the number of fires within premises regulated by the FSO via the FRS.
+Our continued heavy investment in Business Fire Safety has paid dividends as we are proud to say that, in the year to 31 March 2022 we carried out more than four times the England rate for fire safety audits per 100 known premises resulting in a continued decrease in the number of fires within premises regulated by the FSO by the FRS.